 On paper, it seems to make sense to develop natively instead of via an abstracted framework that sits on top of the native realm.
 Native provides superior performance and gives developers complete access to the capabilities of each device.
 It’s true that some use cases require this level of control.
 However, these benefits come at a cost – in the literal sense.
 The duplication of work and associated logistical effort can be taxing on a business that is not able to support it.
 With that in mind, it may be the case that an alternative approach is more well-suited to your situation.

-With React Native, in most cases, you get the best of both worlds: lower effort and associated cost and time to market, while still producing a robust and performant app that stands up against its native competition.
-React Native is often the clear choice for rapid prototyping and the production of MVPs – a process that can serve as an evaluation of whether or not the technology meets the long-term requirements of your project.
+With React Native development, in most cases, you get the best of both worlds: lower effort and associated cost and time to market, while still producing a robust and performant app that stands up against its native competition.
+The React Native framework is often the clear choice for rapid prototyping and the production of MVPs – a process that can serve as an evaluation of whether or not the technology meets the long-term requirements of your project.
 These benefits make React Native a strong option for a lot of organizations.
 Still, if you need pure horsepower or have a use case that requires it, native can sometimes remain the way to go.

 Ultimately, there is no silver bullet.
 Careful consideration is required when making such a fundamental decision.
-Review the benefits and limitations of the choices before you, and don’t be afraid to consult the experts when you need help choosing a path or are ready to get started down one.
+Review the benefits and limitations of the choices before you, and don’t be afraid to consult the experts when you need help choosing a path, or are ready to get started down one.